skipfie/skipfie.github.io/README.md

 Hello there! 👋 I'm Joe Li, an Electrical Engineering student at the [University of British Columbia (UBC)](https://ubc.ca) with a passion for coding and technology-driven innovation.
 I have a diverse background that encompasses both formal education and hands-on experience in various coding languages and domains.

-Let's Connect and Collaborate!
+Let's connect and collaborate!
 Whether you're interested in coding projects, educational resources, or simply exploring the world of Electrical Engineering and technology, my GitHub is a space where I share my coding journey and insights.

 Feel free to reach out to me through any of the links on [my website](https://skipfie.com).